reeddunkle/Dice_Rolls/readme.md

 The two major advantages of doing this are:

 1. You can be in any directory to execute this command.
-Without the alias, all of the executions you see below, when it says `python roll_dice.py ...` you have to be in the current directory to use it.
+Without the alias, all of the executions you see below, when it says `python roll_dice.py ...` you have to be in the `Dice_Rolls` directory to use it.

 2. You don't have to tell it what script to execute (`roll_dice.py`) or with what program to interpret it (`python`).